 Still, studies on the effect of estrogen on memory support the idea that estrogen depletion during perimenopause causes memory loss, and that memory improves after menopause.

 For example, a large 2004 study called The Penn Ovarian Aging Study supports the finding that hormone changes during perimenopause often cause a decline in verbal memory.
 It found these effects are separate from the natural effects of aging.
 This study provides the basis for many current studies.

-Another four-year study found that women couldn’t learn as well during perimenopause.
+Another four-year found that women couldn’t learn as well during perimenopause.
 After menopause, women returned to the learning levels they demonstrated before perimenopause.

-A review published in the Journal of Steroid Biochemistry and Molecular Biology also identified reduced memory and thinking skills in women during perimenopause and menopause.
+A published in the Journal of Steroid Biochemistry and Molecular Biology also identified reduced memory and thinking skills in women during perimenopause and menopause.
 The women in the study reported problems especially with forgetfulness and concentration.

 Estrogen is an important sex hormone.
 Only in recent years have researchers begun to recognize the major role estrogen has throughout the rest of your body.
 Changes in your estrogen levels also affect your: